Understanding Electrolytic Cells

 Anode and Cathode

-The anode is the electrode where oxidation occurs, and it loses electrons.
-Conversely, the cathode is the electrode where reduction occurs, and it gains electrons.
+The anode is the electrode where oxidation occurs (loss of electrons).
+Conversely, the cathode is the electrode where reduction occurs (gain of electrons).

 Electrode Reactions